TSTC-Flippin/Final-Project-21xx_StudentTemplate/README.md

 MIT License]

-[Choose the one you want to use and include it here)
+[Choose the one you want to use, create your license file in your repo and include description and link to it here)